Mark Charan Newton

-Mark Charan Newton (born 1981) is a British fantasy author.
+Mark Charan Newton (born 1981) was a British fantasy author.
 He is best known for his fantasy series The Legends of the Red Sun, published by Tor UK, an imprint of Pan Macmillan.
 He was also a book reviewer for The Ecologist, UK's oldest ecological magazine.
 As Mark Newton he also writes regularly for the whisky industry for various magazines, including being a reviewer for Whisky Magazine.

 Biography

 Mark Charan Newton was born in 1981.
 His first and last names are English in origin, while his middle name is Indian in origin.
 He has a degree in Environmental Science and currently lives in Nottingham, UK.

 He worked for a some time at the bookstore chain Ottakar's.
 It was during this time that he decided to start writing.
 This decision was influenced by reading China Miéville's novel, The Scar.
 At 23 years of age, he joined the publishing industry, working for the imprint Black Flame.
 He also co-founded an imprint called Solaris, which was later sold in 2009.
 In 2007, he sold rights for two books to Tor UK, and has since published a further five titles, many of which have been translated into foreign languages.